freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-26.english.md

 ## Description
 <section id='description'>

-The `range` for this scale will go from the left of your graph to the right.
-Add the `range` function, and pass it an array with the values: `svgMargin` and `svgWidth - svgMargin`.
+The range for this scale will go from the left of your graph to the right, with 2012 on the left and 2020 on the right.
+Add the `range` function to the `xScale` and pass it an array with the values: `svgMargin` and `svgWidth - svgMargin`.
 </section>

 ## Instructions